-A study in the Journal of Endourology by researchers at Vanderbilt University Medical Center demonstrates that an Enhanced Recovery After Surgery (ERAS) protocol can minimize opioid use for patients undergoing ureteroscopic stone treatment with stent placement.
+A study in the Journal of Endourology by researchers at Vanderbilt University Medical Center demonstrates that an perioperative enhanced recovery pathway can minimize opioid use for patients undergoing ureteroscopic stone treatment with stent placement.

 Urinary stone disease is characterized by episodes of intense pain, which has conventionally been managed with opioid medications.
 Many patients who choose to undergo ureteroscopic surgery have been prescribed opiates before surgery, often by multiple providers, wrote the researchers.

 “Routinely, we have given patients a substantial amount of opioids as a method of controlling the pain of urinary stone disease,” said Nicole Miller, M.D., an associate professor of urology at Vanderbilt and senior author on the study.
 “The fear was that if we didn’t give them opioids, they would end up back in the [emergency room] with severe consequences.”

 Identifying Risk Factors

 In a previous study, Miller and colleagues looked at risk factors for opioid dependence among urinary stone “formers” and prescribing rates.
 They found a history of stone disease, psychiatric disorders, and preoperative opiate exposure – including the number of prescriptions, days prescribed, and unique providers – predicted future persistent use.